 History of the Hungarian Hall

 Delhi Hungarian Hall,Danube Bar,BarHall, Rentals, Weddings,Buck & Does,Banquets,Casual Dining, Dining,Cabagge Rolls,Chicken,Food,Band,Entertainment,Delhi,Norfolk,Brantford,Simcoe,Tillsonburg,Waterford,Southern Ontario,Canada

 Call us today for any inquiries about our Hall Rentals

 Like Us on Facebook

 71 King St. Delhi, Ontario, Canada

 We will still be taking Bulk Orders.
-These orders will be picked up on Friday’s, time will be assigned for pick up from our main kitchen.
-These orders have to be called in to our Hall by Monday at noon for pick-up on that Friday.
+These orders will be picked up on Saturday’s, time will be assigned for pick up from our main kitchen.
+These orders have to be called in to our Hall by Friday at noon for pick-up the following Saturday.
 If this changes we will post this on our website and on our Facebook page.